 In case you're wondering, there's no charge because everyone gets five minutes free.

 Before calling or emailng, please make sure you have the latest version of the software; this is the first thing we'll check.
 Go to Help->About.
 If the program date is older than a week or so, chances are we've posted an update since then.
 If the error was generated by the Filpac program, it will be entered in your support log.
 Go to Help->Report Error Messages.
 It will display the last error generated.
-From there you can print and fax or email the error to us.
+From there you can cut-and-paste the error text and email it to us.

 If our voice mail answers, leave a message that clearly states the problem.
 That way when we call back (and talk to your voice mail, as is often the case), we'll have the solution.